akashacms/epub-guide/documents/1-introduction.html.md

 title: Introduction to AkashaEPUB
 ---

-AkashaEPUB rests on the shoulders of AkashaCMS - http://akashacms.com - a Content Management System which produces static HTML websites.
-One day, while preparing content for an electric vehicle buyers guide - http://greentransportation.info/guide/index.html - I had an inspired (or maybe crazy) thought to adapt AkashaCMS to produce EPUB files.
-An EPUB file is just some HTML files with additional metadata, meaning that AkashaCMS can generate all those files.

 AkashaEPUB is an AkashaCMS plugin for generating EPUB 3 documents.
 This guide - see https://github.com/akashacms/epub-guide for its source code - serves as both documentation for AkashaEPUB, and an example of its use.